HPV-positive oropharyngeal cancer: Deintensification

 Concerns have been expressed regarding excessive short- and long-term toxicity, especially dysphagia and xerostomia, and hence whether standard doses expose patients with better prognoses to overtreatment and unnecessary side effects.
 Current toxicities have been described as "not tolerable", and hence an intense interest in de-escalation.

 While comparison with historical controls has limited value compared to randomised clinical trials (phase III), phase II studies using reduced doses of radiation compared to the historical standard of 70 Gy have been carried out.
 A study using 54–60 Gy (a 15–20% reduction, stratified by response to initial induction chemotherapy) demonstrated comparable levels of disease control with much lower complication rates, when compared to similar studies, using 70 Gy, such as ECOG 2399.
-The percentage of patients alive after 2 years were 95% at the higher dose and 98% at the lower dose.
-Similarly for the percentage free of disease (86 and 92%).
-Toxicities were greatly reduced from an incidence of grade 3 or greater dysphagia and mucositis of 54 and 53% respectively, to 9%.
-A lower incidence and severity of dysphagia also means that less patients require gastrostomy feeding.
-A similar comparison can be made with the pooled data from two RTOG studies which utilized 70 Gy (0129 and 0522).
+The percentage of patients alive after 2 years was 95% at the higher dose and 98% at the lower dose.
+Similarly, for the percentage free of disease (86% and 92%).
+Toxicities were greatly reduced from an incidence of grade 3 or greater dysphagia and mucositis of 54% and 53%, respectively, to 9%.
+A lower incidence and severity of dysphagia also means that fewer patients require gastrostomy feeding.
+A similar comparison can be made with the pooled data from two RTOG studies, which utilized 70 Gy (0129 and 0522).

 No new guidelines dealing specifically with HPV+OPC have yet been developed, outside of clinical trials.
 Indirect data suggests the efficacy of less intense treatment.
-A retrospective analysis of advanced (N+) HPV+OPC suggested 96% 5 year local control with de-intensified radiation of 54 Gy and concurrent cisplatin based chemotherapy.
+A retrospective analysis of advanced (N+) HPV+OPC suggested 96% 5-year local control with de-intensified radiation of 54 Gy and concurrent cisplatin based chemotherapy.
 The conclusions of the above pair of similar phase II trials have been supported by several other phase II trials.
 A prospective trial (ECOG 1308) demonstrated similar locoregional control with 54 Gy, and another study, a high pathological complete response rate at 60 Gy.
 The Quarterback trial showed comparable outcomes between 56 and 70 Gy. and was followed by Quarterback 2, comparing 50 to 56 Gy.
 Similarly, the Optima trial showed good disease control with doses between 45 and 50 Gy.
 Ongoing studies, following the experience of the Mayo Clinic trial (MC1273), such as that the Memorial Sloan Kettering Cancer Center are exploring doses as low as 30Gy.
 These studies all used well below the previous standard dose of 70 Gy.
 Since long-term toxicity is associated with radiation dose, determining the efficacy of lower and hence less morbid doses of radiation is a priority, since many HPV+ patients can be expected to have long-term survival.

-Radiation is commonly utilised in combination with chemotherapy, but also may be used as a single modality, especially in earlier stages, e.g. T1-T2, N0-1, and its use in later stages is being explored in clinical trials such as RTOG 1333 which compares radiation alone to radiation with reduced chemotherapy, in non or light smokers.
+Radiation is commonly utilised in combination with chemotherapy but also may be used as a single modality, especially in earlier stages, e.g. T1-T2, N0-1, and its use in later stages is being explored in clinical trials such as RTOG 1333 which compares radiation alone to radiation with reduced chemotherapy, in non or light smokers.